QuantEcon/lecture-python-intro/lectures/eigen_I.md

 In this lecture we explain the basics of eigenvalues and eigenvectors.

-We assume in this lecture that students are familiar with matrices and understand the basics of matrix algebra.
+We assume in this lecture that students are familiar with matrices and understand {doc}`the basics of matrix algebra<linear_equations>`.

 We will use the following imports: